tar3kAlakkad1/python-codebase-conventions-generator/Plan.md

 Deliverables
 - `.env.local`

-DONE BY USER - here are the commands ran for the setup:
+Done by user - here are the commands ran for the setup:

 ```
 npx create-next-app@latest